 The lower payment may seem attractive, but it is designed to get you enrolled in a program, not to attack your debt problems.
 Once you are in their program, you may be required to send extra money on a regular basis in order to fund settlement offers; this can be as annoying as bill collectors if you are asked for more money.

-While we'd like to help you avoid bankruptcy, sometimes it is the best option.
-When you file Chapter 7, your unsecured debt is usually discharged and you may be able to keep most of your assets.
+While we’d like to help you avoid bankruptcy, sometimes it is the best option.
+When you file for Chapter 7 protection, your unsecured debt is usually discharged and you may be able to keep most of your assets.
 Your credit, unfortunately, can be damaged for ten years when you file for Chapter 7 bankruptcy and you may suffer other adverse consequences.

 Debt Consolidation or Consumer Credit Counseling

-Debt consolidation is the act of combining your numerous debts into one and paying them off with the proceeds of a home equity loan, refinance of your home or another type of secured loan.
+Debt consolidation is the act of combining your numerous debts and paying them off with the proceeds of a home equity loan, refinance of your home, or another type of secured loan.
 We do not recommend turning unsecured debt into secured debt by borrowing against your home.
 There are better paths.

-* An explanation of the quoted $486 monthly payment: The amount paid to creditors plus the CFLN legal fee divided by 36 months is $486.
-Please remember, we do not default to an offer of a 36 month program like most companies do.
+* An explanation of the quoted $486 monthly payment: The amount paid to creditors plus the Consumer First Legal Network legal fee divided by 36 months is $486.
+Please remember, we do not default to an offer of a 36-month program like most companies do.
 The $486 above is just for comparison purposes.
-Your monthly payment with CFLN will determine the estimated length of your program.
+Your monthly payment with Consumer First Legal Network will determine the estimated length of your program.
 We encourage you to be as aggressive as possible, paying as much as you can comfortably afford on a monthly basis.
 We even encourage occasional extra payments into your dedicated account whenever you can.
 Extra payments speed up the program.
-Whenever you can add and extra $50, $100 or more, a tax refund, etc, you allow us to resolve the next debt that much sooner.
-CFLN wants you to be on a serious and successful program, one that gets you out of debt more quickly.
+Whenever you can add an extra $50, $100, or more, a tax refund, etc., you allow us to resolve the next debt that much sooner.
+Consumer First Legal Network wants you to be on a serious and successful program, one that gets you out of debt more quickly.